Jack Payne (Australian rules footballer): Early life

-Payne played junior football for Noosa AFC.
-Payne attended school at St Andrews Anglican College in Sunshine Coast, Queensland.
-At the age of 13, Payne was selected to join the Brisbane Lions's academy after a talent scout caught notice of him playing school football.
+Payne was born and raised on the Sunshine Coast where he attended St Andrews Anglican College throughout his upbringing.
+He played junior football for Noosa AFC in the local Sunshine Coast AFL juniors league.
+At the age of 13, Payne was selected to join the Brisbane Lions Academy after a talent scout caught notice of him playing school football.
 He was also originally a promising discus thrower, representing Australia at the Oceanic Games.
-However, at the age of 17 he gave up this opportunity to pursue a life in the AFL instead.
-In 2017, Payne represented the Allies in the AFL Under 18 Championships, where he played 2 games and averaged 9.5 disposals per match.
+However, at the age of 17 he gave up this opportunity to pursue a career in the AFL instead.
+In 2017, Payne represented the Allies in the AFL Under 18 Championships, where he played two games and averaged 9.5 disposals per match.